appsecnz/appsecnz.github.io/conference/training.md

 ## Training Schedule

-In addition the main conference on Thursday and Friday, we will be offering a selection of world-class training opportunities on Tuesday and Wednesday.
+In addition to the main conference on Thursday and Friday, we will be offering a selection of world-class training opportunities on Tuesday and Wednesday.

 Each day, regardless of format, classes will follow this schedule (all times are NZST):